jasonlaubb/Matrix-AntiCheat/README.md

 (B): checks if a player wear a totem while swinging their head

+(C): checks if a player wear a totem while chest open

-- Auto sheid
+- Auto shleid

-(A): checks if a player wear sheid while moving
+(A): checks if a player wear shleid while moving

-(B): checks if a player wear sheid while swinging their head
+(B): checks if a player wear shleid while swinging their head

+(C): checks if a player wear a shield while chest open

 - Anti noSlow